2

 $\begingroup$

-It takes a spot "bump" half the rotation period to traverse from the blue side of the line profile to the red.
+It takes a spot "bump" half the rotation period to fully traverse from the blue side of the line profile to the red.

-Looking up the period of Sigma Gem - it is 19.6 days.
-So my method is not very accurate by eye, but you would need to simulate the star plus spot spectrum more accurately to take account of limb darkening and the spectral resolution of the spectrograph.
+To get a more accurate estimate you would need to simulate the star plus spot spectrum to take account of limb darkening, projection effects and the spectral resolution of the spectrograph.

 $\endgroup$